codewithlavi/V.R_programming_in_5G_enviroment/README.md

     Create a new scene and add an AR Session and AR Session Origin.

-4th step--> Create a Floating Image:

-    Import the printed image that you want to use (Assets > Import New Asset).
+4th step--> Import the printed image that you want to use (Assets > Import New Asset).

     Create an empty GameObject and name it "ImageAnchor"

     Drag the image onto the ImageAnchor.

-5th step--> C# Code the FloatSphere

-    Create a C# script called FloatSphere.
+5th step--> Create a C# script called FloatSphere

 6th step--> Scene Implementation in Unity: